usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>OGIS has developed a robust agency FOIA compliance program (<a href="https://ogis.archives.gov/foia-compliance-program.htm">ogis.archives.gov/foia-compliance-program.htm</a>).
+      <p><strong>Update: </strong>OGIS has developed a robust agency FOIA compliance program (<a href="https://ogis.archives.gov/foia-compliance-program.htm">ogis.archives.gov/foia-compliance-program.htm</a>).
 The scope and methodology of agency assessments is also described in the Compliance Team’s Standard Operating Procedures.
 The program also is outlined in draft OGIS regulations that entered the interagency comment process in February 2016 and, beginning in Fiscal Year 2015, OGIS committed to publishing its calendar for agency assessments prior to the beginning of the fiscal year.</p>
       </td>
       <td>
       <p>5.5</p>